Dr Malcolm Johnston

 MB BS B.Sc MRCS FRCR

-Vascular and Non-vascular intervention (peripheral vascular disease, fibroid embolization, vertebroplasty, oncology venous access/complex biopsy service).
-Body CT, general ultrasound.
+- Vascular and non-vascular intervention (peripheral vascular disease, fibroid embolization, vertebroplasty, oncology venous access/complex biopsy service)

 Dr Malcolm Johnston is a consultant radiologist at Brighton and Sussex University Hospitals and at Western Sussex Hospitals.

 He is also a senior lecturer and lead for radiology education at Brighton and Sussex Medical School.

 He trained in radiology at the Royal Free Hospital in London before undertaking a specialist fellowship in Interventional Radiology in Vancouver, Canada.